its-x3non/Phy-4A-Fall-2023/README.md

 # Phy-4A-Fall2023
- I failed Spring 2023 lol
+ I dropped out of Spring 2023 because my last professor was so ASS man